Bears hire Big Ten Commissioner Warren as team president - WHIZ News

 Soldier Field has been the Bears’ home since 1971.
 The team played at Wrigley Field from 1921 to 1970, and if a new stadium is constructed, the franchise would have its name on the mortgage for the first time since arriving in Chicago.

-Phillips, an accountant by trade, joined the Bears as the their controller in 1983.
-He became the team’s first president outside the Halas-McCaskey family tree in February 1999.
+Phillips, an accountant by trade, joined the Bears as their controller in 1983.
+He became team president in February 1999.

 Warren drew sharp criticism early in his tenure with the Big Ten when the league called off the 2020 fall football season because of the COVID-19 pandemic.

 Player parent groups sent letters demanding the conference reverse course.
-A petition that 280,000 signatures in three days was started by Ohio State star Justin Fields, who now happens to be the Bears’ quarterback.
-There were rumblings some schools, including Nebraska and Ohio State, would create their own schedules for the fall.
+A petition that got 280,000 signatures in three days was started by Ohio State star Justin Fields, now the Bears’ quarterback.
+There were rumblings that some schools, including Nebraska and Ohio State, would create their own schedules for the fall.
+The conference ultimately reversed course and played an abbreviated schedule.

-The conference reversed course five weeks after the initial decision and played an abbreviated schedule after receiving guarantees that athletes could be tested for the coronavirus every day and that there would be screening protocols for virus-related heart ailments for those who tested positive.

-There have also been some big wins for the Big Ten in recent months

 AP College Football Writer Ralph D. Russo contributed to this report.